 For your garden to thrive, it must be at a location where there is direct sunlight for six to eight hours.
 Before deciding where to start your garden keeps the direction of the sunlight in mind.
 However, some plants grow in the shade.
 Therefore, lay down your garden bed and plants accordingly.

 You can divide your garden into two areas.
-One area that comes into contact with plenty of sunshine, and the other half is shade-loving plants.
+One area comes into contact with plenty of sunshine, and the other half is shade-loving plants.
 You can either plant them where there is hardly any sunlight or get a sunroof installed to protect them.
 When buying the plants from the garden center, ask the seller or check the packaging to determine how much sunlight or shade the plants require.

 Other first-time gardening tips